 A furnace that uses natural gas to heat your home produces byproducts as part of this process.
 These byproducts, in the form of combustion gases, must be removed from your home via a venting system.
 A conventional furnace vents these combustion gases through a vertical exhaust system that is attached to the furnace.
 A high-efficiency furnace uses a different type of venting system because it extracts the heat that remains in those combustion gases before venting the resultant mixture of water and carbon dioxide.

-2. The Two Systems Use Different Venting Systems
+2. Conventional and High Efficiency Furnaces Use Different Venting Systems

 Once a high efficiency condensing furnace removes this excess heat that conventional furnaces vent to the outside of a home, the leftover mixture is acidic water.
 This combination of carbon dioxide and water would damage the type of vents used in conventional systems which run vertically out of a home.
 To combat this issue, high efficiency condensing furnace uses PVC pipes to extract the acidic water from your home.
 These are connected to the furnace and routed out to the side of your home.
 The venting system is installed at the same time as your high-efficiency furnace.